When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Sporty Kids

-Does your child play basketball?
-Handing a sporty kid a book about sports may be an easy way to inspire them to read.
+Do you have a basketball player at home?
+Handing a sporty kid a book about their favorite game is an easy way to inspire reading.
 This series focuses on Pakistani-American Zayd Saleem, who dreams of becoming a basketball legend.

 Product Specs